-Treat Two Birds with One Stone: Getting Treatment for a Dual Diagnosis
+Treat Two Birds with One Stone: Get Help for a Dual Diagnosis with Co-Occuring Disorders

 The highs and lows are unpredictable.
 When your loved one has bipolar disorder, it’s hard to know when mania will turn into depression.
 Emotional highs typically consist of extreme energy, optimism, and talkativeness.

 And then the depression hits and the emotional lows begin.
 All of a sudden, your loved one is withdrawn, isolated.
 They experience a loss of motivation and may get irritable easily.
 This is known as bipolar depression.

 You’re already concerned about your loved one, and then you notice the substance use.
 You have suspicions that this person in your life might now also have a drug or alcohol problem in addition to a mood disorder.